Ttecs/peercore_Tasks/README.md

 **Note**: Make sure you have a running database instance with the necessary schema  and tables are created automatically.

-## Features

-- [List the key features and functionalities of your project.]

 ## Technologies Used

 - [Spring Boot, NextJs, Tailwind ,pstgresQL.]